yingweiwo

 Absorption, Distribution and Excretion

-Fezolinetant is primarily metabolized by CYP1A2 and to a lesser extent by CYP2C9 and CYP2C19.
-A major metabolite of fezolinetant, ES259564, was identified in plasma.
-ES259564 is approximately 20-fold less potent than the parent.
+Fezolinetant is primarily metabolized by CYP1A2, with minor metabolism by CYP2C9 and CYP2C19.
+The major metabolite of Fezolinetante, ES259564, was identified in plasma.
+The potency of ES259564 is approximately 1/20th that of its parent drug.
 The metabolite-to-parent ratio ranges from 0.7 to 1.8.

 Biological Half-Life